chng/multichat/README.md

 ====================================================================

 FUTURE IMPROVE:
-0  eliminate pthread both in client and server.
+0  use epoll and O_NONBLOCK socket.
-1  proxy between several servers and the clients.
+1  consider proxy between several servers and the clients. use consistant hash (ip as key) for load balance.
-2  proxy between the servers and the mysql server cluster.
+2  consider proxy between the servers and multiple mysql servers. use consistant hash (ip as key) for load balance.
+3  multiple process. master-worker model. need to consider database connection lock and thundering herd.
-3  msg encryption
+4  msg encryption
-4  setup log module
+5  setup log module